Fossana/discounted-cfr-poker-solver/README.md

 # discounted-cfr-poker-solver

 This repository contains Java code for finding approximate nash equilibrium strategies for poker turn and river subgames using discouted counterfactual regret minimization (DCFR).
+The code will run several hundred iterations of DCFR and print the best response EVs and exploitability every 100 iterations.
+No function is written yet to print the average strategies.

 The hand evaluator requires a 124MB lookup table that can be found here: https://github.com/christophschmalhofer/poker/blob/master/XPokerEval/XPokerEval.TwoPlusTwo/HandRanks.dat